rundexter/slack-webhook/README.md

-# Slack Send Message
+# Slack Webhook
-> Send a Slack Message
+> Send a slack message with a webhook or response url (not scopes/providers)